o-region has been dedicated to independent film production since the company's inception in 2002.

 Packed full of special features including:

 Extended Flambards Sequence

 £1.50 + P&P

 The film, a drama about a Father coming to Cornwall to share an out of season holiday with his estranged children was produced by o-region’s Simon Harvey.
 Funded by Cornwall Film (in conjunction) with Southwest Screen.
 The film played in competition at the 2007 Dinard British Festival Du Brittanique and went on to screen at the London UK Film Focus, the Cornwall Film Festival and the Celtic Media Festival.
 The film also had a series of sold out screenings at WTW Cinemas (Cornwall) and an eighteen month run of screenings at rural venues through the Carn to Cove scheme.

 ‘A moving film about parentage with an exceptional performance from Colin Holt at its centre’

 join our mailing list

-Sign up for our newsletter and receive the latest news about all our projects, competitions and other events.
+Sign up for our mailing list and receive all the latest news about our projects, competitions and other events.